JAWS Alert Manager (JAM)

 This is perhaps a random feature to include in these scripts, but the author's defense is that it provides a way to "unjam" a crashed or frozen application, whereas attempting to bring focus to it might freeze JAWS.

-This is a standard Windows 10 feature that happens not to work in JAWS, at least up through the March, 2020 release, because Alt+Del is a scripted keystroke.
+This is a standard Windows 10 feature that happens not to work in JAWS, at least up through JAWS 2023, because Alt+Del is a scripted keystroke.

 Future JAWS versions may address this issue natively.